Kuri-DLQ/kuri/README.md

 2. Install NodeJS version 12 or greater -- see the NodeJS documentation for instructions: https://nodejs.org/en/download/

 # Usage
-To install Kuri run the following command globally:
+To install Kuri, run the following command globally:
 ```console
 $ npm install kuri -g
 ```
-To view the Kuri help commands run the kuri command:
+To view the Kuri help commands, run the kuri command:
 ```console
 $ kuri
 Usage: kuri <command>